 The IRS and state websites contain information and guidance for complying with your tax filing obligations, however, you may have individual circumstances that require additional tax guidance or advice.
 MIT nonresident alien students and scholars have access to tax preparation software to help file returns and answer questions.
 Legal restrictions prevent MIT staff members from advising you about tax liabilities or helping you to prepare your tax return.
 If your tax situation is complex, you may want to seek the services of a professional tax preparer to file your tax returns.
 See Tips for Choosing a Tax Preparer below if you are considering working with a professional tax preparer.

 Tips for Choosing a Tax Preparer

-Use these tips to evaluate whether the preparer will be able to assist you.
-Use this guide to help determine if you are comfortable hiring a preparer and understand issues related to experience and cost.
+The IRS provides guidance on how to choose a tax preparer.
+Use these tips to evaluate whether the preparer will be able to assist you and understand issues related to experience and cost.

 Tips Specific to Nonresident or Dual-Status Tax Filers

 - Ask how many 1040NR or 1040NR-EZ forms the preparer files each year

 - If you are an F, J, M, or Q visa holder, ask the preparer if they are familiar with the rules that apply to your visa status, and whether they have experience filing returns with your visa status

 - If you are a dual-status resident, ask how many dual-status returns the preparer has filed